 Porto is very close to some other worthy-to-see cities in Northern Portugal.
 The historical cities of Braga and Guimarães are easily reachable by train or bus.

 But the most spectacular attraction near Porto is the Douro Valley, where wine has been produced for centuries.
 Considered a UNESCO World Heritage Site, the best way to enjoy its scenic views is by taking one of the many daily river cruises.

 Lisbon is not inferior in terms of daytrips.
 If you’re a beach person, there are a ton of quality beaches near the capital to work on your tan.

 Sintra is also a fantastic getaway.
-You can find many palaces, castles and other historic monuments around the town centre.
+You can find many palaces, castles and other historic monuments around the town center.
 The green hills around add to the charming and quaint atmosphere of it all.
 It’s truly a fairytale place!

 This is probably the hardest one to decide because it’s highly dependent on your own travel persona.
-Still if someone pointed a gun to my head and made me choose, I’d go for Lisbon.
+Still, if someone pointed a gun to my head and made me choose, I’d go for Lisbon.
 3-3.

 Porto or Lisbon: Where To Go After All?

 Lisbon and Porto are contrasting cities in many ways.
 In an ideal world, you’d go for both.
 It would give you a better grasp of the different traits of Portuguese culture.